larien/aprenda-go-com-testes/criando-uma-aplicacao/websockets/websockets.md

 === RUN   TestGame/start_a_game_with_3_players_and_declare_Ruth_the_winner
 --- FAIL: TestGame (0.01s)
     --- FAIL: TestGame/start_a_game_with_3_players_and_declare_Ruth_the_winner (0.01s)
-        server_test.go:146: wanted Start called with 3 but got 0
+        server_test.go:146: wanted Começar called with 3 but obtido 0
-        server_test.go:147: expected finish called with 'Ruth' but got '' FAIL
+        server_test.go:147: expected finish called with 'Ruth' but obtido '' FAIL
 ```